-Turnips Revisited — Fall Fest
+Turnips Revisited for a Fall Spread

 Put down those potatoes, people.
 Here at FN Dish, we're spending a little quality time with one of the most under-appreciated veggie around: the turnip.
 Odds are it's not the star of your fall spread.
 Heck, maybe you've never even cooked this root vegetable before.
 Well, now that turnips are in season, they’re smaller, sweeter and bound to woo you.